himalczyk/himalczyk.io/README.md

 # himalczyk.io

 Hello!
-I'm Dawid and this is my beatiful portfolio built using Django, TailwindCSS and Heroku deployment!
+I'm Dawid and this is my beatiful portfolio built using Django, TailwindCSS deployed on my VPS!

 <a href="https://web.himalczyk.online/" target="_blank">Check out my personal website!</a>